Minimally Invasive Bunion Surgeon

 • Virtual Consult

-The Lapidus Bunion procedure, a highly bunion surgery since first described in 1934, has been re-designed and updated to allow for frontal plane correction (3D rotation of the 1st metatarsal and sesamoids) and now marketed as the LapiplastyTM
+The Lapidus Bunion procedure, a highly successful bunion surgery since first described in 1934, has been re-designed and updated to allow for frontal plane correction (3D rotation of the 1st metatarsal and sesamoids) with procedure specific instrumentation and hardware called the LapiplastyTM

 Picture